List of 21st-century films considered the worst: Freddy Got Fingered (2001)

-The comedy film Freddy Got Fingered stars Tom Green, who also wrote and directed it, featuring largely gross-out and shock humor similar to that featured in The Tom Green Show.
-In the film, Green stars as a 28-year-old slacker and cartoonist who falsely accuses his father of child molestation when he questions his son's life goals.
+The comedy film Freddy Got Fingered stars Tom Green, who also co-wrote and directed it, featuring largely gross-out and shock humor similar to that featured in The Tom Green Show.
+In the film, Green stars as a 28-year-old slacker and cartoonist who falsely accuses his father (played by Rip Torn) of child molestation when he questions his son's life goals.
 Freddy Got Fingered received overwhelmingly negative reviews, with CNN critic Paul Clinton declaring it "quite simply the worst movie ever released by a major studio in Hollywood history."
 Warren Epstein of The Gazette described Freddy Got Fingered as "the worst movie ever made".
 A review in The Washington Post said: "If ever a movie testified to the utter creative bankruptcy of the Hollywood film industry, it is the abomination known as Freddy Got Fingered."
 Roger Ebert included the film on his "most hated" list, gave it zero out of four stars and wrote: "This movie doesn't scrape the bottom of the barrel.
 This movie isn't the bottom of the barrel.
 This movie isn't below the bottom of the barrel.
 This movie doesn't deserve to be mentioned in the same sentence with barrels."

 Freddy Got Fingered was nominated for eight awards at the 2001 Razzies, and won for Worst Picture, Worst Actor, Worst Director, Worst Screenplay, and Worst On-Screen Couple.
 Razzies founder John J. B. Wilson called it "offensive, stupid and obnoxious" and said it had "no redeeming value".
 Green accepted his awards in person, traveling to the ceremony in a white Cadillac, wearing a tuxedo and rolling out his own red carpet to the presentation.
-The movie has an 11% rating on Rotten Tomatoes.
+The movie has a 12% rating on Rotten Tomatoes, based on 99 reviews.
 In 2010, the film was nominated at the 30th Golden Raspberry Awards for Worst Picture of the Decade, though it lost to Battlefield Earth.
 Freddy Got Fingered also appeared on Metacritic's list of the all-time lowest-scoring films, was featured in Empires list of the 50 Worst Movies Ever poll, and is on the MRQE's 50 Worst Movies list.